chenxm1986/cktso-gpu/disabledL1cache/readme.txt

 On some GPUs, it is found that L1 cache must be disabled to get correct results.
 Thus, libraries with L1 cache disabled are also provided.
 The overhead is some performance loss (about ~20%).
+V100 is found to have this problem.